pengpenglang/pengpenglang.github.io/_pages/about.md

 **Wenpeng Lang**, Saihui Hou, Yongzhen Huang

 [**[Paper]**]() [**[Code]**]() <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- We propose DPGait, the first dense pose-based framework for gait recognition to solve the limitations of sparse keypoints.
-On the upstream, we extend estimasion model to acquire human skeleton points and surface points.
-On the downstream, we design a divide-and-conquer architecture for efficient feature learning.
-Our method achieves state-of-the-art performance across multiple benchmark datasets, demonstrating the superiority and robustness of dense pose modeling in complex scenarios.
+- We propose DPGait, a dense pose-based method  to solve the limitations of sparse keypoints.
+On the upstream, we extend estimasion model to output human dense points.
+On the downstream, we design a divide-and-conquer architecture.
+Our method achieves SOTA performance across three datasets, demonstrating the effectiveness of method in complex scenarios.
 </div>
 </div>